Foods to Eat to Be Healthy

 4. Eggs

-Grass-fed liver other organ meats provide high levels of nutrients that are difficult to find in such concentrated amounts elsewhere, such as Vitamin A in the form of retinol.
-If you don’t want to eat liver, you can get it in a supplement.
+If you’re adventurous and can develop the taste for it, grass-fed liver provides high levels of nutrients that are difficult to find in such concentrated amounts elsewhere, such as Vitamin A in the form of retinol.
+I am the first to admit that I don’t like liver and I don’t eat it.
+If you’re like me, you can still get the nutrients in a supplement.

 Orange sweet potatoes, yams, and purple sweet potatoes are full of antioxidants and contain high levels of B vitamins and beta carotene.